fernandorpm/mischiefer/README.md

 - `button-secondary-purple`: same as the solid, but the background is semi-transparent and the text color is the solid color.

 ### Background
 - `bg-color-1`: 1 and 2 are the default colors of the background.
 1 being the lightest and 2 being the darkest.
-There are colors 3, 4, and 5 as well, that can be used for different scenarios (in light theme, they become darker, and in dark theme they become lighter).
+There are colors 3, 4, and 5 as well, that can be used for different scenarios (in light theme, they become darker, and in the dark theme they become lighter).
 - `bg-color-purple`: reverse, purple, blue, green, yellow, salmon, and red changes the background color to chromatic values (colorful shades).

 ### Border
-- `b-color-1`: 1, 2, 3, 4 and 5 changes the border color to achromatic values (shades of grey).
+- `b-color-1`: 1, 2, 3, 4, and 5 change the border color to achromatic values (shades of grey).
 - `b-color-purple`: reverse, purple, blue, green, yellow, salmon, and red changes the border color to chromatic values (colorful shades).

 ## Viewports/Breakpoints
-> Here are the current available viewports and their breakpoints
+> Here are the currently available viewports and their breakpoints

 | Viewport            |  Breakpoint             |
 | ------------------- | -------------------     |